aaronmfraser/afraser.io/_posts/2014-02-24-ssh-configs.md

    IdentityFile ~/.ssh/mysrvr.priv
 {% endhighlight %}

+## sshpass
-I have found situations were having an ssh config wasnt going to work out.If you have servers that are only accessible from a very restricted network and dont support ssh keys for what ever reason there is SSHPASS.
+I have found some situations were having an ssh config wasnt going to work out.
+If you have servers that are dont support ssh keys (Load balancers for example) there is a tool for that, SSHPASS.

 <br />
 First you'll need to install it:
 <br />
 {% highlight bash %}sudo apt-get install sshpass{% endhighlight %}

-To use ssh pass its best to have a sourced file with an environment variable:
+To use ssh pass, I find it best to have a sourced file with an environment variable:
 {% highlight bash %}
 $ cat bastion-login
   SSH_PASS="some-horribly-insecure-password"